Francis Obikwelu: Athletics career

-Obikwelu holds the European record for the fastest time in the 100 m at 9.86 seconds.
-He finished second in the 100 m at the 2004 Summer Olympics in Athens, Greece, the first medal ever in athletics sprinting events for Portugal.
+Obikwelu finished second in the 100 m at the 2004 Summer Olympics in Athens, Greece, the first medal ever in athletics sprinting events for Portugal.
+In the qualifiers at the 2004 Summer Olympics he ran two times under ten seconds, setting a national record.
+In the final he recovered from a non-medal position in the second half of the race to win silver, just one-hundredth of a second behind Justin Gatlin and one-hundredth ahead of Maurice Greene, beating the former European record set by Linford Christie in 1993.
+Obikwelu finished fifth in the 200 m.

 He won 100 m and 200 m in 2006 at the European Championships in Athletics and became the first male athlete to win both 100 m and 200 m in the European Championship.

-In the qualifiers at the 2004 Summer Olympics Obikwelu ran two times under ten seconds, setting a national record.
-In the final he recovered from a non-medal position in the second half of the race to win silver, just one-hundredth of a second behind Justin Gatlin and one-hundredth ahead of Maurice Greene, beating the former European record set by Linford Christie in 1993.
-Obikwelu finished fifth in the 200m.

 Obikwelu was voted Waterford Crystal European Male Athlete of the Year for 2006 by the European Athletic Association, in an internet poll open to member federations, media and the general public.

 Obikwelu announced his retirement from competitive athletics after failing to qualify for the 100 m finals in the 2008 Beijing Olympics, but retracted his statement, agreeing to honour the last year of his contract with his track club.
 Obikwelu won the 100 m gold medal at the 2009 Lusophony Games.

 Statistics

 Personal bests

+As of August 2024, the highlighted time for 200 metres is a track record.